JannesKlaas/jannesklaas.github.io/_posts/2025-20-07-claude-code-agent-design.md

 A small but clever trick is that the tool results contain instructions, like not to engage with malicious files here.
 These instructions are fixed text appended to the tool result.
 By repeating them with every tool use there is likely much higher adherance to these instructions as if when they would only be in the system prompt.

-This is very pronounced in the todo list write tool, which in its result reminds Claude to keep using the TODO list to keep track of its work and to now follow the next task on the lust.
+This is very pronounced in the todo list write tool, which in its result reminds Claude to keep using the TODO list to keep track of its work and to now follow the next task on the list.

 ## System reminders
 Claude Code attaches system reminders to the user message to keep the agent on track.